draeician/ol/README.md

   vision: llama3.2-vision  # Default model for images
   last_used: null          # Last used model (updated automatically)

+hosts:
+  text: null              # Default host for text models (null = use OLLAMA_HOST or localhost)
+  vision: null            # Default host for vision models (null = use OLLAMA_HOST or localhost)

 temperature:
   text: 0.7    # Default temperature for text models (0.0-2.0)
   vision: 0.7  # Default temperature for vision models (0.0-2.0)